lbryio/spec/index.md

 ### Transactions

-To support claims, the LBRY blockchain makes the following changes on top of Bitcoin.
+The LBRY blockchain includes the following changes to Bitcoin's transaction scripting language.

 #### Operations and Opcodes

-To enable [claim operations](#claim-operations), we added three new opcodes to the blockchain scripting language: `OP_CLAIM_NAME`, `OP_UPDATE_CLAIM`, and `OP_SUPPORT_CLAIM`.
+To enable [claim operations](#claim-operations), we added three new opcodes to the scripting language: `OP_CLAIM_NAME`, `OP_UPDATE_CLAIM`, and `OP_SUPPORT_CLAIM`.
 In Bitcoin they are respectively `OP_NOP6`, `OP_NOP7`, and `OP_NOP8`.
 The opcodes are used in output scripts to interact with the claimtrie.
 Each opcode is followed by one or more parameters.
 Here's how these opcodes are used:

 ```
 OP_CLAIM_NAME <name> <value> OP_2DROP OP_DROP <outputScript>